-If you wish to restrict or block all the cookies which are set by our websites, please use the tool available on the particular website (if applicable), or refer to the Help function within your browser to learn how to manage your settings within your browser.
+If you wish to manage your preferences regarding the cookies which are set by our websites, please use the tool available on the particular website (if applicable), or refer to the Help function within your browser to learn how to manage your settings within your browser.
 For more information please consult the following links:

 How can I exercise these rights?

 For more information, or to request any of the rights noted above, please contact us on the details set out below.
 Note that we may require proof of your identity and full details of your request, before we process any request(s).

 If you have any questions or concerns about how we treat and use your personal data, or would like to exercise any of your rights above, please contact us at or by writing to us at: